-In recent years, indigenous communities have been claiming their ancestral territories and requesting recognition on previously closed consultation processes.
+In recent years, indigenous communities have claimed their ancestral territories and have requested recognition on previously closed consultation processes.
 The Company has been, and may in the future be, exposed to operational restrictions as a result of the opposition of these communities.